-We now turn to a major route to the evolutionary origin of novelty and complexity, for which an ample body of theory and empirical observation exists.
-Although much of the theory reviewed in the previous chapter focused on small incremental changes to individual genes, such as single-nucleotide substitutions, larger-scale changes are common.
+We now turn to a major route to the evolutionary origin of novelty and complexity with an ample body of empirical support.
+Although much of the theory reviewed in the previous chapter focused on small incremental changes to individual genes, such as single-nucleotide substitutions, larger-scale changes are also common.
 Duplications of entire genes or fragments thereof are of special interest because they generally contain fully functional domains tested under a prior history of selection.
-In this sense, novel gene functions do not have to be built from scratch, but more often than not arise as elaborations of pre-existing functions.
-The potential contribution of gene duplication to evolutionary innovation is substantial, as individual genes duplicate at rates that are comparable to or greater than the rates at which base-substitution mutations arise at individual nucleotide sites (Lynch and Conery 2000; Konrad et al. 2018).
+In this sense, novel gene functions do not have to be built from scratch, but more often than not can arise as elaborations of pre-existing functions.
+The potential contribution of gene duplication to evolutionary innovation is substantial, as individual genes duplicate at rates that are comparable to the rates at which base-substitution mutations arise at individual nucleotide sites (Lynch and Conery 2000; Konrad et al. 2018).